mitch7391/homebridge-cmd4-AdvantageAir/README.md

 ## Further Notes
 You can read more about this project and how to create your config on the [Wiki](https://github.com/mitch7391/homebridge-cmd4-AdvantageAir/wiki) page.

-## How to Keep Up-To-Date:
-In version 3.0.0 and up, this repo is able to be added like a regular plug-in through Homebridge UI even though it is not a typical 'full' plug-in!
-By adding it through Homebridge UI, you no longer have to manually update the scripts yourself and they will be rolled out to you in updates via Homebridge UI.
-Feel free to give me a `Star` as well if you are happy with the work as it is nice to know how many people use this project!

 ## How You Can Help:
 * Open Issues/Tickets.
 * Report Bugs/Errors.
 * Suggest Improvements and Features you would like to see!
 * Help test the beta releases!
 See the [Wiki](https://github.com/mitch7391/homebridge-cmd4-AdvantageAir/wiki#beta-testing) to find out how to 'sign up'.
-* Create a fork, add or fix something yourself and create a Pull Request to be merged back into this repo!
+* Create a fork, add or fix something yourself and create a Pull Request to be merged back into this project and released!
 * Let me know if you have a Control Unit or App that works that is not confirmed in my [Supported List](https://github.com/mitch7391/cmd4-AdvantageAir#supported-control-units)!
 * Let me know if you can figure out how to get this running on Windows 10/11 Homebridge.
-* Feel free to let me know you are loving the set up!
+* Feel free to let me know you are loving the project by give me a `Star`!
+It is nice to have an idea how many people use this project!

 ## Special Thanks: